 Day 14 Monday 9 November 2020 – CHRISTCHURCH – HOME PORT (B)

-After breakfast this morning, you will be transferred from the hotel to Christchurch Domestic Airport for your flight back home.
+After breakfast this morning, you will be transferred from the hotel to Christchurch Domestic Airport for your flight back home (own arrangements for flights).